hannwong/udacity-git-reflections/lesson_3_reflections.md

 * Work offline, anywhere.
 * Redundancy, in case the remote crashes and is destroyed.

+# Reflection 5

-How would you collaborate without using Git or GitHub?
+## How would you collaborate without using Git or GitHub?
 What would be easier, and what would be harder?

-    Fill in your answer here
+I would be sending many versions of my files to my team members.
+We would all be using diff programs to hopefully generate visually convenient diffs between the different versions.
+We would have to communicate a lot just to confirm what changes were made and what changes we're supposed to review for one another.
+We would also need an elaborate "*version naming*" convention to ensure we can reliably refer to any particular version in our team communication.
+In short, communicating without GitHub's "*Pull Request*" feature would be disjointed and would require non-trivial manual coordination.

+What would be easier is that we won't have to learn Git and GitHub.
+Sending versions of files to one another via file transfers (DropBox, BitTorrent Sync, etc) is easy; ``git push`` and ``git pull`` require a non-trivial understanding of Git concepts.

+What would be harder is everything else besides what is easy (mentioned above), such as team communication, referring to any particular version, making sure we're reviewing the correct changes, etc. It may be easy to just send versions of files to one another, but we can also easily get overwhelmed by the sheer number of files being thrown back and forth within the team.

 When would you want to make changes in a separate branch rather than directly in master?
 What benefits does each approach have?